louisb0/louis.co.nz/_posts/2025-12-20-the-x86-tso-memory-model.md

         mov [eax] <- 1      ; unlock (previously a LOCK'd mov instruction)

-To understand why it was denied, we need to briefly touch on how the spinlock works. **eax** points to a count, where 1 implies the spinlock is available, and 0 or less that it is acquired.
+To understand why it was denied, we need to briefly touch on how the spinlock works. `eax` points to a count, where 1 implies the spinlock is available, and 0 or less that it is acquiredd.
 The optimised spinlock works as follows:

-1.  **lock dec \[eax\]** will repeat until a count of 1 is read, each
+1.  `lock dec [eax]` will repeat until a count of 1 is read, each
     time:
     -   acquiring the global lock on the memory subsystem,
     -   performing a read-modify-write decrement,